Pamela Ayn Austen

 But let "wood" not be confused with a tree that bears fruit, which is a person who has the Holy Spirit, and the Holy Spirit helps them to bear fruit for God, while a tree that does not bear fruit is a person working under natural instinct alone, and they do not have the Holy Spirit because they have no faith in God.
 And Scripture says, "Without faith, it is impossible to please God."
 Hebrews 11:6 It is faith that works with the Holy Spirit to bear spiritual fruit that pleases God.
 And we're told that the Tree of Life bears fruit; that Tree of Life is Jesus, who came as a human being, a tree, and through him, he gives the fruit of life to all who believe in him.

-Also consider this: a symbolic tree that bears fruit, which was Jesus, overlaid nature wood from a tree, which was the cross, and so you have here the Arc of the Covenant.
-Jesus was perfection, which gold represents, and he overlaid man's sinfulness of natural instinct, which was the wood of the cross, and thereby, he became the very spiritual image of the Arc, which was wood overlaid with gold.
+Also consider this: Jesus was perfection, which gold represents, and he laid himself down on man's sinfulness of natural instinct, which was the wood of the cross, and thereby, he became the very spiritual image of the Arc, which was wood overlaid with gold: or the sinfulness of humanity covered by the blood of our perfect Jesus, and thereby we are made acceptable before the Father.
 By coming to Jesus for forgiveness, we come to the mercy seat of God's covenant with us, which is the New Testament and which is eternal salvation.
 Unlike the original Arc of the Covenant, this covenant is forever through the blood of the Lamb, Jesus Christ.